SWE-team/student_interface/README.md

 <img src="images/flutter.png" height="100" >

-An android app for student to manage course and see attendance of enrolled course.
+An android app for student to manage course and see attendance of enrolled courses.

 # Screenshots